ocdladefense/sfdx-checkout-ocdla/README.md

 # OCDLA Checkout
-OCDLA Checkout is an Org-dependent Salesforce unlocked package implementing standard ecommerce checkout facilities for customers.
+OCDLA Checkout is an Salesforce Org-dependent Unlocked package implementing standard ecommerce checkout facilities for customers.
 These facilities can be divided into a main controller for converting a Salesforce Opportunity object to an Order object; and related Apex classes and Visualforce pages for managing the customer's payment and shipping methods.

 ## Installation Notes